danielholden/danielholden.github.io/_posts/2024-02-01-revolut-ireland-first-impressions.md

 - [Up Bank](https://up.com.au)
 - [ANZ Plus](https://anz.com.au/plus)

-I used Up as my daily bank (although they did not support joint accounts) and ANZ Plus as their interest rates on savings were pretty competative.
+I used Up as my daily bank (although they did not support joint accounts) and ANZ Plus as their interest rates on savings were pretty competitive.

 [Revolut](https://revolut.com) is popular in the UK and Ireland, so I thought I'd give them a go...